-The biggest downside is for Inmotion is that they aren’t always the clearest on pricing and data limits, so it’s important to research your package and talk with customer service about any questions you may have.
-The full Inmotion review dives deeper than you want.
+The biggest downside for InMotion is that they aren’t always the clearest on pricing and data limits, so it’s important to research your package and talk with customer service about any questions you may have.
+The full InMotion review dives deeper than you want.

 4. Hostgator – Popular cheap host